Children’s Court

 -

-An exemption from supervision can only be made in exceptional circumstances: s 56(1).
+An exemption from supervision can be made in exceptional circumstances: s 56(1).
 The exemption may be unconditional, or subject to conditions, but the exemption order must specify why it was granted: s 56(2), (3).

 Conditions that may be imposed in addition to the standard conditions include: